Stellar Bancorp (STEL)

 Created through strategic mergers to serve the growing Texas business community, Stellar Bancorp (NYSE:STEL) is a Texas bank holding company that provides commercial banking services primarily to small and medium-sized businesses and professionals.

-• Performance over the past two years shows each sale was less profitable as its earnings per share dropped by 8.6% annually, worse than its revenue
+- Sales were less profitable over the last two years as its earnings per share fell by 8.6% annually, worse than its revenue declines

 Why There Are Better Opportunities Than Stellar Bancorp